 In the supermarket scenario, the shelf is now a box, whereby stock is removed by customers and added by employees randomly.

 Each time an item is removed or added, the combined cost is re-evaluated and a new calculated unit price is set for all items contained in the box.

-This method is supported by perpetual inventory tracking systems like Craftybase, where all adjustments and costs are tracked during the year as they occur.
+This method is well supported by perpetual inventory tracking systems, where all adjustments and costs are tracked during the year as they occur.

 If you use a periodic inventory system (i.e. a paper-based one in which you do end of year physical count) then this method will not work for your business as you require the individual changes to inventory levels in order to make these calculations.

 More details on how rolling averages are calculated can be found in our blog post here: What is the Weighted Average Cost Method?

 Pros and Cons of The Rolling Weighted Average Method

 Accurate Costing: The rolling average method calculates the average cost of all inventory items on hand, providing a more accurate cost per unit.